Search

 Shelter House is hosting a grocery drive to stock the pantry at the emergency shelter

 In observance of Domestic Violence Awareness Month, Shelter House has announced they are hosting a community grocery drive to help stock the pantry for the emergency shelter.
-The home has […]
+The home has been at or near capacity since early summer, with 37 adults and 25 children residing there within the past two months alone.
+Community support of […]

 In observance of Domestic Violence Awareness Month, Shelter House has announced they are hosting a community grocery drive to help stock the pantry for the emergency shelter.